Modern Slavery and Fair Wage Policy

 Grounded Research Statement

-At this time we assess that there is very low risk of slavery and human trafficking in our business, supply chains or indeed within the work of the clients we choose to collaborate with.
+At this time we assess that there is very low risk of slavery and human trafficking in our business, supply chains, or within the work of the clients we choose to collaborate with.
 The very nature of the research industry within which we operate, the suppliers we use, and the size of our business contribute to the low-risk grading.
-As a result, at present we have no key performance indicators in relation to slavery or human trafficking as any instance would be expected to be a breach of law, our supplier standards and/or our company policies.
-It is however company policy to annually assess our policies and make the necessary changes to our procedures if we deem this necessary, or if we identify a potential breach of the law.
+As a result, at present we have no key performance indicators in relation to slavery or human trafficking, as any instance would be expected to be a breach of law, our supplier standards and/or our company policies.
+It is, however, company policy to annually assess our policies and make the necessary changes to our procedures if we deem this necessary, or if we identify a potential breach of the law.